-Capital Edge Consulting combines unique backgrounds and experience in consulting, public accounting, industry, DCAA and DCMA to provide clients with unmatched government contracting expertise.
-This breadth of specialized experience enables us to provide the exact services and level of expertise federal government contractors need to succeed.
-Capital Edge Consulting provides custom-tailored consulting solutions to government contractors ranging in size from startup to Fortune 100 companies in industries such as manufacturing, nuclear energy, professional services, biotech/pharmaceuticals, defense, and information technology.
+Capital Edge Consultants combine their unique backgrounds and experience in consulting, public accounting, industry, and DCAA to provide clients with unmatched government contracting expertise.
+This breadth of specialized experience enables Capital Edge to provide the exact services and level of expertise federal government contractors need to succeed.
+Capital Edge has provided custom-tailored consulting solutions to government contractors ranging in size, from startup to Fortune 100 companies in industries such as manufacturing, nuclear energy, professional services, biotech/pharmaceuticals, defense, and software.